 Ms Maggie Walsh

 It’s time to finally QUIT…

 You’re probably aware , that smoking raises your chances of cancer and heart problems, but did you know that the habit could also have an adverse effect on the skin?
 Cigarette smoke can make a big impact on the formation of wrinkles and has been known to produce signs of premature aging.
 Deciding to quit – or at least reduce the number of cigarettes you smoke a day – could end up adding more years to your life while also giving you healthier, younger-looking skin.
 As with any New Year’s resolution, it’s important to be realistic about your goals.
 Saying that you won’t smoke a single cigarette starting at midnight on is setting yourself up for disaster.
 It will likely be more effective if you set benchmarks for yourself.
 For instance, promise yourself that you’ll be smoking three fewer cigarettes a day by .

 The foods you put into your body can affect your skin and body shape.
 This year, make a promise to include more fruits and vegetables in your diet, and you may find that by the time 2014 rolls around, you look younger, healthier, and slimmer.
 Leafy greens such as spinach and cabbage as well as berries like raspberries and blueberries are known for their anti-aging properties, so add these foods to your shopping list every time you head to Tesco.

 Saving up for your next procedure

-If you’ve had your eye on a cosmetic procedure, but have put it off because you can’t afford it, then this year perhaps your New Year’s resolution should be to save up for the botox or luscious lip you’ve always wanted.
+If you’ve had your eye on a cosmetic procedure, but have put it off because you can’t afford it, then this year perhaps your New Year’s resolution should be to save up for the wrinkle injections or luscious lip you’ve always wanted.
+Alternatively you can spread your payment through Humm by FlexiFi.
 You can get yourself prepared for your procedure by visiting us at the clinic where we can help you figure out exactly how much you need to save to cover the costs of your procedure.

 Topic highlight of the week…